arnorhs/setup-prettier/README.md

 It does not have any configuration / inputs yet.

-As of now, this action is _pretty_ opinionated.
-It presumes and requires the following:
+As of now, this action is _pretty_ opinionated:

+- This action doesn't format and commit the code.
+- It assumes you haven't installed npm packages yet in node_modules - it will node_modules after running, so if you've already done an `npm install`, you shouldn't really be using this action anyways.
-- Only checks changed files compared to the base branch (`GITHUB_BASE_REF`)
+- If run in a `pull_request` action, it only checks changed files compared to the base branch (`GITHUB_BASE_REF`)
 - Assumes your repo has a root `package.json`
 - Assumes you have your prettier plugins in the root `package.json`
+- Doesn't have any options, and doesn't allow you to customize the prettier invocation.

 ## TODO:

-Join paths using
+Make it work on other platforms